 Students with verbal dyspraxia, because of their inability to produce clear speech, often have reading, spelling and writing difficulties.
 These students require teaching of sound-letter relationships, phonological awareness activities (e.g. segmenting, blending, rhyming etc) and systematic and explicit phonics teaching alongside other reading and writing activities.

 At Forging Roots Education, our calm, distraction-free office provides the perfect environment for your child to discriminate between sounds, attend to instructions and focus on learning.
-We establish routines so that students know what to expect in every session and use short, clear and concise instructions given one at a time.
-Skills are broken down in to small steps and taught in a sequential manner.
-We limit the amount of writing students have to do and explore other options for recording their work such as using a computer, a recording device for ideas constructed orally, and predictive text software for longer writing pieces.
-We teach in small bursts and give frequent movement breaks to aid concentration and help refocus.
+We establish routines so that your child will know what to expect in every session and use short, clear and concise instructions given one at a time.
+Skills are broken down into small steps and taught in a sequential manner.
+We limit the amount of writing your child has to do and explore other options for recording their work such as using a computer, a recording device for ideas constructed orally, and predictive text software for longer writing pieces.
+We teach in small bursts and give frequent movement breaks to aid concentration and help your child refocus.
 We can work on fine manipulation, gross motor and handwriting exercises.